crisperdue/prooftoys-site/content/mission.md

-The Prooftoys project aims to demonstrate how a simplified system of deductive reasoning can support effective and natural use of proof in the study of mathematics, starting with basic algebra and extending naturally to much of mathematics.
+The Prooftoys project aims to demonstrate how a simplified system of deductive reasoning can support effective and natural use of proof in learning mathematics, starting with basic algebra and extending naturally to much of mathematics.

 ## The vision